lewalt000/dns-training/README.md

 # DNS Training

-The purpose of this project is to test deployment of a bind DNS server with Kubernetes/Docker that is authoritative for a real domain: dns.training.
+The purpose of this project is to test deployment of bind DNS server with Kubernetes/Docker that is authoritative for a real domain: dns.training.

 It contains configuration and scripts that can be used to build and deploy bind docker containers